Aeroknight786/BinModelOptimised/README.md

 # Binomial Option Pricing in Python
-We here implement a binomial option pricing model derived under risk neutral no-arbitrage conditions based on Chapter 10 (Options, Futures and Other Derivatives, John.C.Hull).
+We here implement a binomial option pricing model derived under risk neutral no-arbitrage conditions based on Chapter 10 (Options, Futures and Other Derivatives, John.C.Hull) and the Binomal Option pricing playlist by ASX Portfolio YT.
 First we price a vanilla call option using two implementation methods, one using basic for-loops to traverse the tree and a optimal vectorised technique for more efficiency.
 Firstly, we define the input parameters.
 ```python
 #Initialising Parameters: